moisescastellano/diskdircrc-tcplugin/to-do.md

 DiskDirCrc Java plugin - Things To do
 =====================================

-This is a work in progress.
+This is a work in progress. **Help wanted!** - in particular with Visual C++ issues.
+See contact below.

+Check also this project's [issues page](https://github.com/moisescastellano/diskdircrc-tcplugin/issues) and Java Plugin Interface's [issues page](https://github.com/moisescastellano/tcmd-java-plugin/issues).

 Known bugs
 ----------